 Also, if you know your teeth have a history of sensitivity, you might want to brush with a desensitizing toothpaste for about two weeks prior to whitening treatment.
 Ask us for specific toothpaste suggestions.

-No, teeth whitening does not bleach existing veneers, crowns, fillings or bridgework.
+No, teeth whitening does not bleach existing porcelain veneers, dental crowns, fillings or bridgework.
 Restorations remain the same color.
 This is something to keep in mind as you consider whitening treatment.

 No, over-the-counter whitening toothpastes have less concentrated bleaching agents and only remove surface stains.
+They typically only lighten teeth by polishing the enamel, since they cannot reach the deeper stains that can cause more substantial tooth discoloration.
 Chairside whitening or customized take-home trays are needed to see more dramatic results.
+We utilize state-of-the-art whitening systems to effectively address tooth stains that are below the tooth’s surface, within the dentin.

 Schedule a Teeth Whitening Consultation